gdinwiddie/EquineHoroscope/README.md

 It would be more convenient to start these automatically, but this lets us see things are working.
 We can also visit `http://localhost:20002/buy` manually to see how things work.

+#### Page Objects

+You'll notice that `EquineHoroscopeRetailWebAdapter`, though it only has one method, already seems littered with Selenium WebDriver calls.
+I could wait until the application has more than one page, or until multiple methods need to access this page, but I think I'll refactor to a Page Object Model now.

+1. First I extract meaningful methods.